tonyelhabr/bdb2021/README.md

 very likely included in the EPA model used by the NFL to produce the values provided in the given data.

+## Conclusion

+While t-tests show statistically significant magnitudes of EPA—more negative when the pass is not successful and more positive when the pass is successful—adjusting for game situation and player tracking-derived features with a nearest neighbor matching method shows that these differences are not caused by the pick play action.

 1. As discussed later, I refer to coverage as “non-man” if the assigned defender for a given receiver at the time of the throw is not the same as the assigned defender at the time of the snap.
 Put another way, it’s basically anything that is not distinctly man coverage, which certainly includes zone, but which may also include “matchup” man coverage.

+2. A completed pass does not always have a positive EPA, nor does an incomplete pass always have a negative EPA.

+3. I also experimented with using EPA and win probability added (WPA) from the `{nflfastR}` package, but I ultimately found them to be redundant since they lead to the same results.